 20.1.
-Amendments for the Junior EKO rules
+Amendments for the Junior J18 EKO rules

-All basic principles of the adult EKO rules apply for the juniors, referee commands etc. There is no tameshiwari for the Juniors.
+All basic principles of the adult EKO rules apply for the juniors, referee commands etc. There is no tameshiwari for the Junior J18.

 20.2.
-Definition of a Junior
+Definition of a Junior J18

-A competitor is considered as a Junior from the 1st of January in the year he/she will be 17 years old to the 1st of January in the year he/she will be 19 years old.
-The Junior, who has turned 18 years old and has the right to participate in a tournament according to the year of birth pointed out in a corresponding invitation, shall not have the right to take part in Adults competitions as well in the same tournament, if the tournament is of a joint character (Adults and Juniors together for several days).
-If a tournament is separate, such participant shall have the right to participate as a junior or Adults respectively.
+A competitor is considered as a Junior J18 from the 1st of January in the year he/she will be 17 years old to the 1st of January in the year he/she will be 19 years old.
+The Junior J18, who has turned 18 years old and has the right to participate in a tournament according to the year of birth pointed out in a corresponding invitation, shall not have the right to take part in-Adults competitions as well in the same tournament, if the tournament is of a joint character (Adults and Junior J18 together for several days).
+If a tournament is separate, such participant shall have the right to participate as a Junior J18 or Adults respectively.